-10.20 This licensing authority will also make itself aware of the Codes of Practice which the Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos.
+10.21 This licensing authority will also make itself aware of the Codes of Practice which the Gambling Commission issues as regards this licensing objective, in relation to specific premises such as casinos.

-10.21 As regards the term "vulnerable persons" it is noted that the Gambling Commission is not seeking to offer a definition but states that "it does for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
+- 10.22 As regards the term "vulnerable persons" it is noted that the Gambling Commission is not seeking to offer a definition but states that "it does for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs." - 10.23 Conditions Any conditions attached to licences will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility; - directly related to the premises and the type of licence applied for; - fairly and reasonably related to the scale and type of premises; and - reasonable in all other respects.

-This licensing authority will consider this licensing objective on a case by case basis.
-Should a practical definition prove possible in future then this policy statement will be updated with it, by way of a revision.
-Problem gambling is a much hidden form of addiction with little recognition.

-10.22 Conditions - Any conditions attached to licences will be proportionate and will be:

-- relevant to the need to make the proposed building suitable as a gambling facility; - directly related to the premises and the type of licence applied for; - fairly and reasonably related to the scale and type of premises; and - reasonable in all other respects.
 The authority is aware that the mandatory and default conditions imposed by the Gambling Commission will normally be sufficient to regulate gambling premises.
-In exceptional cases where there are specific risks or problems associated with a particular locality, specific premises or class of premises the authority may consider attaching individual conditions related to the licensing objectives.

-10.23 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-This licensing authority will also expect the licence applicant to offer his/her own suggestions as to ways in which the licensing objectives can be met effectively.

-10.24 Conditions will not normally duplicate protection which is already imposed by regulation from the Commission.
-Before any condition is imposed the Authority will identify the following: (1) which of the licensing objectives is threatened; (2) actual evidence of such threat; (3) reasons why the proposed condition would be effective to address such threat; and (4) reasons why such threat is not already addressed by existing regulation in the form of operators' licence conditions, premises licence mandatory conditions and Gambling Commission codes of practice.

-10.25 This licensing authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
-These matters are in accordance with the Gambling Commission's Guidance.

-10.26 To assist operators, responsible authorities, interested parties and the Licensing Authority a pool of model conditions has been prepared and approved.
+In exceptional cases where there are specific risks or problems associated with a particular locality, specific premises or class of premises the authority may consider attaching individual conditions related to the licensing objectives. - 10.24 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+This licensing authority will also expect the licence applicant to offer his/her own suggestions as to ways in which the licensing objectives can be met effectively. - 10.25 Conditions will not normally duplicate protection which is already imposed by regulation from the Commission.
+Before any condition is imposed the Authority will identify the following: (1) which of the licensing objectives is threatened; (2) actual evidence of such threat; (3) reasons why the proposed condition would be effective to address such threat; and (4) reasons why such threat is not already addressed by existing regulation in the form of operators' licence conditions, premises licence mandatory conditions and Gambling Commission codes of practice. - 10.26 This licensing authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
+Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
+These matters are in accordance with the Gambling Commission's Guidance. - 10.27 To assist operators, responsible authorities, interested parties and the Licensing Authority a pool of model conditions has been prepared and approved.
 Operators and others are encouraged to refer to these in relation to applications and the general operation of premises subject to an authorisation under the Gambling Act 2005.

-10.27 These considerations will apply to premises including buildings where multiple premises licences are applicable.
+10.28 These considerations will apply to premises including buildings where multiple premises licences are applicable.